 c.
-Press own to change the number of Cook Cycles ("OFF" to 5000 cycles).
+Press of Cook Cycles ("OFF" to 5000 cycles).

 Change Shortening Cook Cycles (SP-18)

 This mode allows the operator to set the number of power on hours between shortening changes.
 These hours are not only cooking time, but the total time the fryer is on.
 When the set numbers of hours are reached, the control displays "CHANGE OIL".
 This mode is just a reminder and cooking can continue.